** Denotes CE's

 Workshop Number: C-6

-Description: An interactive exploration of the unique issues faced in step family work, including: Pre-marital for step families, Issues of love and loss for children/parents, Communication strategies with the ex and extended families, Marriage and the integration years, and Solidifying and enhancing new family identity.
+Description: The stepfamily is now the number one family type in America; as a result, it is critical to have a comprehensive understanding of the unique complexities in a stepfamily system.
+An interactive exploration of the unique issues faced in step family work, including: Pre-marital for step families, Issues of love and loss for children/parents, Communication strategies with the ex and extended families, Marriage and the integration years, Solidifying and enhancing new family identity, and 3 videos.
+Co-presenters are husband and wife in a stepfamily dynamic who co-counsel step couples.

 Workshop Number: D-1